Glasses dispensing services

-We offer a spectacle dispensing service by appointment to all the Trust's Optometry and Ophthalmology patients.
-This service is provided by a team of qualified senior dispensing opticians and optometrists who have particular skills and experience in dealing with hospital eye service patients.
+We offer a glasses dispensing service to all Optometry and Ophthalmology patients.
+This service is provided by qualified dispensing opticians who are experienced in dispensing complex glasses.

 - Paediatric aphakia

-It is worth noting that our pricing policy has been structured to avoid penalising patients for having high or complex prescriptions.
-Any profit that is made goes directly to the Trust to be ploughed back into patient care.
-It is also worth noting that there is a direct saving to the Trust where a patient issued with a Hospital voucher chooses to have their spectacle prescription made up by the dispensing service.
+Our pricing policy has been structured to avoid penalising patients for having high or complex prescriptions.
+Any profit that is made goes directly back into patient care.

-Whilst you can have your Hospital spectacle prescription made up by our dispensing team, you are also free to take your prescription and purchase your spectacles at a community optician’s practice.
+Whilst you can have your hospital glasses prescription made up by our dispensing team, you are also welcome to take your prescription and purchase your spectacles at any optician’s practice.

-How do I make an appointment with this service?
+Do I need to make an appointment with this service?

 We also accept tertiary referrals from other hospitals for complex dispensing.

-You should normally be seen within half an hour of your appointment and most appointments take less than an hour.
+You should normally be seen within 20 minutes of your appointment and most appointments take less than 30 minutes.

 Help with the cost of glasses